-6. Violet Ice Cubes
+8. Violet Ice Cubes (or Salad Toppers)

 Dress up your spring lemonades and other beverages with pretty violet flower ice cubes.

 - Pop in the freezer and freeze until almost solid, then fill the rest of the tray with more water.
-Freeze until completely solid.

-7. Violet Soap
+9. Violet Soap

-8. Spring Tonic Honey
+10. Spring Tonic Honey

-9. Violet Leaf & Honey Cough Syrup
+11. Violet Leaf & Honey Cough Syrup

 Violet leaves can be used to make a super gentle cough syrup for mild throat irritations and coughs.